Board of Directors have pleasure in presenting 62nd annual report of your Company forthe financial year ended 31 March 2021.

 b.
 Secretarial Audit and Secretarial Audit Report:

-In terms of Section 204 of the Companies Act 2013 the Board of Directors at itsmeeting held on 24 May 2019 appointed Ms. Neeta H. Desai of M/s.
-ND & AssociatesPractising Company Secretary as the Secretarial Auditor to conduct an audit of theSecretarial records for the financial year 2019-20.
+In terms of Section 204 of the Companies Act 2013 the Board of Directors at itsmeeting held on 19 May 2020 appointed Ms. Neeta H. Desai of M/s.
+ND & AssociatesPractising Company Secretary as the Secretarial Auditor to conduct an audit of theSecretarial records for the financial year 2020-21.

 17. Particulars of Loans Guarantees and Investments:

-Particulars of loans guarantees and investments made by the Company pursuant toSection 186 of the Companies Act 2013 have been disclosed in the financial statementsforming part of this annual report.
+The particulars of loans guarantees and investments made by the Company pursuant toSection 186 of the Companies Act 2013 have been disclosed in the financial statementsforming part of this annual report.
 There are no guarantees issued by the Company.

 18. Vigil Mechanism/Whistle Blower Policy: